 Unlike his father, George Jr. would serve a different and unusual salad dressing to his fishing parties as part of their shore dinners.
 Prepared on the surrounding islands as part of a day of guided fishing, these dinners have always been very popular with visiting fishermen.
 Their popularity in fact, has withstood "the test of time" more than enough to qualify them as one of the region's premier and most unique attractions.

 As time passed, Miss Irwin and her husband purchased a summer home on nearby Grindstone Island which still stands in sight of Clayton, where they spent many summer vacations.
-Later they purchased a farm on the mainland east of Clayton, near Spicer Bay. on what is now known as May Irwin Pioint.
+Later they purchased a farm on the mainland east of Clayton, near Spicer Bay.

-The Herald House changed hands in 1947, on its 50th anniversary and again on its 75th anniversary in 1972, when it was purchased by its present owners Allen and Susan Benas, who renamed it the Thousand Islands Inn.
+The Herald Hotel changed hands in 1947, on its 50th anniversary and again on its 75th anniversary in 1972, when it was purchased by its present owners Allen and Susan Benas, who renamed it the Thousand Islands Inn.
 During this entire period however, one of the few things that stayed the same was the now international popularity of Sophia LaLonde's Thousand Island Salad Dressing.

 Today Mrs. LaLonde's many grand, great and great-great grandchildren, along with the rest of the people of the small river community of Clayton proudly share in the recognition of her creation.
 The Thousand Islands Inn and the many surrounding islands, where shore dinners have been prepared over the decades, also remain as a living reminder of where it all began.

-Order Our Dressing Online Over Our Secure Server!
+Order Our Dressing Online Over Our Secure Server !